 In May 2012, the Leap of Reason team convened about a dozen nonprofit CEOs at the Rockefeller Foundation.
-"A core group of outstanding 'doers' could use this moment to spark cross-sector ... support [for] those nonprofit and public-sector leaders who have the courage to be relentless in pursuit of high performance for greater social impact."
 The concept of a "learning community of leaders" committed to performance movement was introduced to Mike Bailin, Patricia Brantley, Phil Buchanan, Dan Cardinali, Carol Thompson Cole, Cynthia Figueroa, Darell Hammond, Pat Lawler, Marc Spencer, Mindy Tarlow, and Nadya Shmavonian.